 It is wonderful to think that large portion of the Moons surface (highlands surrounding the basalt lowlands or marias) is schillering like anorthosites here on Earth often do.
 However, it is likely not the case.
 There are several differences between terrestrial and lunar anorthosites.
 Terrestrial anorthosites contain more sodium (sodium and calcium can replace each other in all proportions in the crystal structure of plagioclase).
 Plagioclase must have the composition of labradorite — one of plagioclase minerals.
 It means that 50-70% of the sites in the crystal structure which are occupied either by calcium or sodium ions are occupied by calcium.
 In the lunar anorthosites Ca-content is close to 100%.
 In order to have a labradorescence, the percent of calcium needs to be in the range of 48-58%.
 The effect of labradorescence is the result of a breakup of plagioclase crystals into many alternating lamellae of different (calcium and sodium rich) composition.
 If there is very little sodium present, such exsolution simply can not take place.

 There are more differences between terrestrial and lunar anorthosites.
-Lunar anorthosites are light-colored, while terrestrial anorthosites tend to be dark.
+Lunar anorthosites are light-colored, while some terrestrial anorthosites are dark.
 Here on Earth the cooling of anorthositic magma bodies took very long time.
 The crystals which show labradorescence are often very large, even pegmatitic (more than an inch in length).
 Lunar anorthosites, however, are quite fine-grained.
 Only very few crystals are larger than 1 cm.

 Lunar anorthosite is very old.
 It is believed that it formed when the lunar magma ocean solidified which probably took place in the first 100 million years of the existence of the Moon.
 Lunar anorthosite is believed to be the result of a gravitational differentiation.
 Plagioclase is lighter than most other minerals found there and therefore rose to the uppermost part of the magma ocean.
 However, the details of this process are still hotly debated.